 Pass-fail grading is available for undergraduate courses; however, the pass/fail option may not be used for courses taken to meet general education requirements, unless the course is only offered pass/fail.
 Students are advised to check degree-program restrictions regarding acceptance of pass/fail credits.
 Pass/Fail Option Request forms may be acquired online.
 Forms must be signed by the student's adviser.
 Pass/fail policies include the following:

 - Students are limited to a total of 16 credits under the pass/fail grading option.
 Courses that are offered only for pass/fail grading for all students who enroll are not included in the 16-credit limitation.
 (Waived during the COVID-19 pandemic in spring 2020 and fall 2020.)

 - Approval for the pass/fail option must be filed in the Office of Registration and Records by the published pass/fail deadline of the semester.
 Variable length and summer courses have prorated deadlines according to actual course length.
-Contact the Office of Registration and Records for specific information regarding variable length and summer course deadlines.
+Review the online dates and deadline schedule for specific information regarding variable length and summer course deadlines.

-- Once a pass/fail request has been approved and filed, it may not be changed back to a regular grade.
+- Once a pass/fail request has been submitted and processes, it may not be changed back to a regular letter grade.

 - A grade of 'P' is without honor points and is not included in the grade-point computation; however, a grade of 'F' is included in the grade-point computation.